AudiusProject/audius-client/packages/web/README.md

 This will link @audius/sdk, and also run it it dev mode, which will transpiles changes and triggers a hot-reload in web.

 - In terminal for `audius-client/packages/web`

 ```bash
 npm link @audius/sdk
 ```

 Then start the application using the start/build commands above.

+If those steps do not work, follow [these instructions](https://www.notion.so/audiusproject/Running-libs-sdk-locally-against-local-client-mobile-or-web-b7f0570dd03d48e896a7450078b051ce) to link @audius/libs using yalc.

 ### Electron (Desktop App)